Green tea is healthy. We all know that.

 While Arizona markets their drink as healthy, it is very far from it.

-They commit the same sin that so many bottled and canned drink makers commit.
 They add such an insane amount of sugar to their beverages, that drinking them regularly will lead to very serious health risks.

 The amount of sugar goes far beyond anything you would consider normal if you saw the sugar in its raw form sitting next to your drink.
-The sugar easily outweighs any healthy aspect of Arizona’s green tea drink.

 Let’s find out just how much sugar is actually in one of these cans and what that amount of sugar can do to you.

-Arizona Green Tea Calories: Liquid Sugar Troubles
+Is Arizona Green Tea Healthy: Calorie Troubles

 Arizona green tea contains 70 calories per 8 fl oz (240mL).
-That means the standard sized can (23 fl oz) has just under 280 calories.
+That means the standard sized can (23 fl oz) has just under 210 calories.
 And unfortunately, most of that is from sugar.

 According to the American Heart Association, for a healthy lifestyle and optimally functioning organs, the daily average intake of sugar for men should be around 9 teaspoons at the most.
 Women should ideally consume only 6 teaspoons a day.

-One can of Arizona Green Tea contains almost 68 grams (17 grams per 8 oz serving size) of sugar.
+One can of Arizona Green Tea contains almost 51 grams (17 grams per 8 oz serving size) of sugar.

-This amounts to around 16 teaspoons!
+This amounts to around 12 teaspoons!

 This insane amount of sugar is almost triple what the average woman should consume, and nearly double what the average man should consume.
 In an entire day!